mlswg/mls-protocol/draft-ietf-mls-protocol.md

         +--> ExpandWithLabel(., "application", "", KDF.Nh)
              = application_ratchet_secret_[N]_[0]
 ~~~
-{: title="Initialization of the hash ratchets from the leaves of a secret tree" }
+{: title="Initialization of the Hash Ratchets from the Leaves of a Secret Tree" }

 ## Encryption Keys